|

 of 1952.
 I was on Martian Mars which was the largest flying boat ever put

 in regular service.
-When we landed in Pearl Harbor
+When we landed in Pearl Harbor I thought that plane

-I thought that plane was never going to stop
+was never going to stop

 going down. but it did.

-I shipped out of Yokosuka on a tanker and went round and
+I shipped out of Yokosuka on a tanker and

-by highline to the U.S.S.
-Mason
+I transferred by highline to the U.S.S.

-shore bombarding and support for ground troops.
+of Korea shore bombarding and support for ground troops.

 I was duty boat coxswain most of the time